Best Electric Cars to Buy in 2026: Top 10 EVs Ranked by Range, Price & Charging

 Why it belongs here

-Best for: drivers who value handling and premium interiors.
+Best for: drivers who value dynamics, premium interiors, and brand heritage.

 BMW i3 (Neue Klasse)